 The choice of a biological material to be screened for active compounds and the subsequent development of a drug must take into account that the exploration of natural resources should meet global and regional needs for new efficient and safe drugs, while preserving natural diversity and the environment.
 The present situation of exploitation of the world's vegetation may lead to the extinction of some species, which means not only the loss of interesting chemical compounds as potential drugs, but also the loss of genes, which could be of use in plant improvement or in the biosynthesis of new compounds.
-It is, therefore, crucial; both for the development of active compounds and the statement of the statement of the statement of the development of the statement of the development of the development of the biosynthesis of new compounds.

-such as Asia and Latin America, and for the pharmaceutical industry, to protect and promote the rational exploitation of biodiversity as a source of chemical compounds that have direct biological activity or can be used for the rational planning of new drugs.
+It is, therefore, crucial; both for the development of areas with rich flora, such as Asia and Latin America, and for the pharmaceutical industry, to protect and promote the rational exploitation of biodiversity as a source of chemical compounds that have direct biological activity or can be used for the rational planning of new drugs.